regisphilibert/rp_hugo/content/post/hugo-pipes/index.md

 date: 2018-07-19T17:28:14-04:00
 subtitle: A Hugo built-in asset pipeline
 slug: hugo-pipes-and-asset-processing-pipeline
-description: Hugo's roadmap got itself a built-in set of asset processing methods.
+description: Hugo's just got itself a built-in set of asset processing methods.
 From now on, Hugo will take care of bundling, minifying, fingerprinting our assets and even compiling our sass files!
 All of this without any external build tools 🤩.
-In this post we’ll cover how easy it is to implement a basic Hugo Pipes asset pipeline and finally turn to more advanced useage, involving relenting Sass and JS variables to our editors.
+In this post we’ll cover how easy it is to implement a basic Hugo Pipes asset pipeline and finally turn to more advanced useage, involving relinquishing some Sass and JS variables to our editors.
 tags:
  - Hugo
  - Sass